juren53/WHM/Creating an Internet Archive presence for the Weston Historical Museum.md

 ---

 ## 📋 Step 2: Prepare a Proposal for Internet Archive Staff

-When you're ready to contact them, send a **structured proposal**.
+When we're ready, we can send the **Internet Archive** a **structured proposal** to set up the Museum's collections.
 Here's what to include:

 ### 📧 Example Proposal Outline: